-The TXSS-MIMO subfield in the EDMG BRP Request element of the BRP frame that initiates the BRP TXSS shall be set to 1 only if the TXSS-RECIPROCAL subfield in the EDMG BRP Request element of the same frame is set to 0.

-The TXSS-RECIPROCAL subfield within the EDMG BRP Request element in the BRP frame sent by the initiator to start the BRP TXSS shall be set as decribed in 10.38.9.5.2

-If a BRP TXSS does not include a setup phase, the TXSS-MIMO subfield and the TXSS- RESPONDER subfield in the EDMG BRP Request element of the BRP frame that initiates the BRP TXSS shall both be set to 0.
+The TXSS-RECIPROCAL subfield within the EDMG BRP Request element in the BRP frame sent by the initiator to start the BRP TXSS shall be set to 1 when the procedure relies on antenna pattern reciprocity and on the results of a prior BRP TXSS between the two STAs as described in 10.38.9.5.2.
+If the BRP TXSS does not rely on reciprocity, the TXSS-RECIPROCAL subfield shall be set to 0.

-If a BRP TXSS includes a setup phase, the initiator shall transmit the first EDMG BRP-TX packet MBIFS interval after the reception of the BRP frame sent by the responder confirming the BRP TXSS execution.he EDMG BRP-TX packets sent by the initiator in a BRP TXSS procedure shall be separated by SIFS interval.
+The initiator shall transmit the first EDMG BRP-TX packet MBIFS interval after the reception of the BRP frame sent by the responder confirming the BRP TXSS execution.
+The EDMG BRP-TX packets sent by the initiator in a BRP TXSS procedure shall be separated by SIFS interval.
 If the procedure includes a Responder BRP TXSS, the responder shall send the first EDMG BRP-TX packet MBIFS after the last EDMG BRP-TX packet transmitted by the initiator.
 The EDMG BRP-TX packets sent by the responder in a BRP TXSS procedure shall be separated by SIFS interval.